lbracken/taxmap/README.md

 The WebUI (and web service) is then available at http://localhost:5000.

 Persistence is handled by mongoDB.
 Be sure to update settings.cfg with your mongoDB configuration.
 Why use mongoDB for such a simple application?
 No good reason other than mongoDB is already installed and used on the server where taxmap is live hosted.
+To populate mongoDB with data, run the following shell script.

+    $ ./loadData.sh